Covid 19 coronavirus: Auckland to move to level 1 on Wednesday night - Jacinda Ardern

 One new case in managed isolation today

-Yesterday she said the earliest Auckland could move to level 1 - if Cabinet deemed it safe enough - would be Wednesday because the law requires the necessary government order to be gazetted for at least 48 hours before it comes into force.
+Yesterday she said the earliest Auckland could move to level 1 - if Cabinet deemed it safe enough - would be Wednesday because the law requires the necessary Government order to be gazetted for at least 48 hours before it comes into force.

 It has just been revealed that there is only one Covid case in New Zealand today - in managed isolation.